danigulyas/wrappa/README.md

 ##### wrappa.getWrappedConnectionClass()

-Returns a callable mock equivalent to ConnectionClass.
+Returns a callable mock equivalent to `ConnectionClass`.

 ##### More